 I did not expect much because I saw several islets already and they are more or less the same.
 OR SO I THOUGHT.

-We crossed the river, walked for few minutes and two things surprised me: Pigs and rice fields.
+We crossed the river and walked for a few minutes and two things surprised me: Pigs and rice fields.

-Nowww, don’t laugh at me. 😆 There are plenty of rice fields and pigs in where I came from.
-But to have pigs, rice fields, the sea and a river in a small place?
-How can they have everything? 😲 They don’t even need to go anywhere else.
-They can perfectly live in isolation 😂 plus the island surprisingly have strong internet signal.
+Nowww, don’t laugh at me. ๐ There are plenty of rice fields and pigs where I came from.
+But to have pigs, rice fields, the sea, and a river in a small place?
+How can they have everything? ๐ฒ They don’t even need to go anywhere else.
+They can perfectly live in isolation ๐ Plus the island surprisingly has a strong internet signal.

-We then head back and strolled on the long stretch of caramel – colored beach.
+We then headed back and strolled on the long stretch of caramel-colored beach.
 It was a beautiful peaceful morning.

 We went back to have breakfast and prepared for an 8-hour island hopping trip which we decided on going only the night before.